 Models in Evolution, Ecology and Systematics

-The Department of Ecology and Evolutionary Biology at the University of Kansas is offering a Research Experience for Undergraduates (REU) Program during the summers of 2013-2015 (pending NSF funding).
-We invite biology and mathematics majors to apply to our program.
+The Department of Ecology and Evolutionary Biology at the University of Kansas is offering a Research Experience for Undergraduates (REU) Program during the summers of 2013-2015.
+We invite biology majors and mathematics and computer science major interested in applying their skills to biology problems to apply to our program.
 Students from our previous program have been very successful in graduate school and in obtaining science-related positions in the public sector.
 Join us on Facebook to learn more about our previous program.

 As part of the REU program, you will receive training in research and personal development.
 In addition, you will receive a $5000 stipend, housing and meals.
 Travel to and from Lawrence to attend the program will also be covered up to $500.
 You will also receive one research course credit hour from the University of Kansas.